What computer platforms does this software run on?

 DeepMeta allows you to maintain a local library of files on your PC/Mac (images, illustrations, videos, ...), which make up your stock portfolio.
 Using a native application provides a rich and streamlined user interface for keywording your artwork and preparing it for upload.
 You can prepare your new files in DeepMeta and these will uploaded in batch to Getty Images or iStockphoto.

-There are also a range of statistics and tools to help you with your workflow.
+There are also an extensive range of statistics and tools to help you with your workflow.

 Note: DeepMeta is not meant for Getty Images or iStockphoto customers.
 It is not a DAM (Digital Asset Manager) for buyers of stock images.